MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

-- Assaying Out-Of-Distribution Generalization in Transfer Learning. [[paper]](https://arxiv.org/abs/2207.09239)
-  - Florian Wenzel, Andrea Dittadi, Peter Vincent Gehler, Carl-Johann Simon-Gabriel, Max Horn, Dominik Zietlow, David Kernert, Chris Russell, Thomas Brox, Bernt Schiele, Bernhard Schölkopf, Francesco Locatello.
-  - Key Word: Out-of-Distribution Generalization; Transfer Learning; Calibration; Adversarial Robustness; Corruption Robustness; Invariant Learning.
-  - <details><summary>Digest</summary> Since out-of-distribution generalization is a generally ill-posed problem, various proxy targets (e.g., calibration, adversarial robustness, algorithmic corruptions, invariance across shifts) were studied across different research programs resulting in different recommendations.
-While sharing the same aspirational goal, these approaches have never been tested under the same experimental conditions on real data.
-In this paper, we take a unified view of previous work, highlighting message discrepancies that we address empirically, and providing recommendations on how to measure the robustness of a model and how to improve it.
-To this end, we collect 172 publicly available dataset pairs for training and out-of-distribution evaluation of accuracy, calibration error, adversarial attacks, environment invariance, and synthetic corruptions.
-We fine-tune over 31k networks, from nine different architectures in the many- and few-shot setting.

 - Calibrated ensembles can mitigate accuracy tradeoffs under distribution shift. [[paper]](https://arxiv.org/abs/2207.08977)
   - Ananya Kumar, Tengyu Ma, Percy Liang, Aditi Raghunathan. *UAI 2022*